Getting to Zero Emissions

 Bending the Curve

 In this report 50 UC scholars present ten scalable carbon solutions - such as targeting direct regulatory measures and regenerating damaged natural ecosystems - to make carbon neutrality and climate stability a reality.
-The Executive Summary of the Bending the Curve Report can be viewed here. (link is external) UC Berkeley researchers played an instrumental role in creating this report.
+The solutions to Bending the Curve can be viewed here. (link is external) UC Berkeley researchers played an instrumental role in creating this report.

 Cool Campus Challenge